Get help through Hackney Money Hub

-Our team is also able to help a very small number of people with one-off grants to help those in crisis situations, for example if you’re facing eviction or fleeing domestic violence.
+Our team is also able to help a very small number of people with one-off grants to help those in crisis situations, for example if you are unable to pay for food or fuel or where a lack of household items is causing severe hardship.
 We cannot guarantee support because demand is very high.

 Find out how to apply with our step-by-step guide:

 You must complete the Turn2Us benefits calculator before you make an application to Hackney Money Hub.

 When you have completed the Turn2Us calculator, you are given a nine-digit reference number.

 Use the “Copy to clipboard” button to copy the 9 digit reference number including hyphens.
 You need this reference number to complete your Hackney Money Hub application.

 See our guide to using the benefits Turn2Us calculator to apply to Money Hub (google doc)

 - your nine-digit Turn2Us reference number

 - consent from the individual if you are applying for someone else

 Check your inbox or junk folder for a confirmation email from the Hackney Money Hub.